YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 3. Ever since I started to work, all my values are add to the companies I worked for.
 Every piece of code that I've written, every system that I've built, turned straight into company's property.
-I would like to flex my skills out side of my day job.
+I would like to **use my skills out side of my day job**.
 I don't have a clue what to do with this.
 If you have an idea and like to share, please leave a message.